can-lehmann/owlkettle/docs/widgets.md

 ###### Fields

 - All fields from [BaseWidget](#BaseWidget)
-- `text: string` The text of the Label to render
+- `text: string` Text displayed by the label
-- `xAlign: float = 0.5`
+- `xAlign: float = 0.5` Horizontal alignment of the text within the widget
-- `yAlign: float = 0.5`
+- `yAlign: float = 0.5` Vertical alignment of the text within the widget
 - `ellipsize: EllipsizeMode` Determines whether to ellipsise the text in case space is insufficient to render all of it.
 May be one of `EllipsizeNone`, `EllipsizeStart`, `EllipsizeMiddle` or `EllipsizeEnd`
-- `wrap: bool = false` Enables/Disable wrapping of text.
+- `wrap: bool = false` Enables/Disable wrapping of text
-- `useMarkup: bool = false` Determines whether to interpret the given text as Pango Markup or not.
+- `useMarkup: bool = false` Determines whether to interpret the given text as Pango Markup

 ###### Example